Mutoshi mine

-Mutoshi Mine is a copper mine in Katanga Province, Democratic Republic of the Congo.
+Mutoshi Mine (French: Mine de Mutoshi) is a copper mine in Katanga Province, Democratic Republic of the Congo.

 As of 2011 it was 70% owned by Anvil Mining and 30% by the state-owned Gécamines.

 The mine was placed on care and maintenance in late 2008.

 Background

 The Mutoshi Mine is an old open pit copper mine on the Kolwezi Klippe in the west of the Congo Copperbelt.

 It is a reduced facies type copper deposit made up of two ore beds separated by a layer of siliceous dolomite.

 The mine was first opened in 1903, and was initially worked for gold.

 Between 1960 and 1987 a washing plant at the mine discharged mineralized material into the Kulumaziba watercourse.

 Samples of the first 7.5 km of the deposit indicated a resource of about 102,000 tonnes of contained copper.

 Tailings operation

 In November 2004, Anvil Mining agreed to pay US$12.5 million for a 70% interest in the Mutoshi copper-cobalt project from the state-owned Gécamines and the private DRC company Entreprise Minière de Kolwezi SPRL (EMIKO).
 In the resulting structure, the project was held by SRM s.p.r.l, owned 20% by state-owned Gécamines and 80% by Entreprise Minière de Kolwezi SPRL (EMIKO).
 EMIKO in turn was owned 87.5% by Anvil, and 12.5% by its former sole shareholder.
 The property included the old Mutoshi mine, the Kulumaziba coarse rejects/tailings deposit, the Mutoshi Northwest deposit, the Nioka deposit, the Kamukonko cobalt prospect, and prospective ground on the Kolwezi Klippe.

 In October 2005 the Economist Intelligence Unit reported that Anvil's claim to Mutoshi was being disputed by Chemaf, an Indian-based company that operates the Etoile copper and cobalt mine.

 Chemaf, which apparently had strong political connections in the DRC, claimed it acquired the rights to Mutoshi in a 2003 deal with Emiko.
 The case was seen as an important test of the Mining Code's guarantee that the courts will uphold property rights.

 In late 2005, Anvil started mining the tailings, at first with good results.

 However, the company faced competition with artisanal miners on the property, and heavy rainfall had the effect of washing the more valuable coarser-grained tailings downstream, leaving less valuable fine-grained tailings.
 With increasingly poor results, operations were halted at the end of 2008.